mkeuhlen/mkeuhlen/README.md

 ## Featured projects
 Pinned below, each repo will have a full write-up once published.
--planned items-
-- **911 Security Awareness Training** — Designed and delivered a custom security-awareness program for a regional 911 PSAP: 4 sessions, 29 staff, with measured pre/post improvement.
-Owned end to end, from stakeholder proposal to results.
-- **Home Network Penetration Test** — A fully authorized engagement conducted under a signed rules-of-engagement document: OSINT, Nmap enumeration, wireless discovery, and a Qualys VMDR vulnerability scan, documented as a professional report.
-- **Home Security Lab** — Self-directed build of a pfSense firewall with pfBlockerNG filtering and a Suricata intrusion-detection system, including custom routing and detection rules.
-- **Information Security Policy Suite** — A sample governance framework: mobile device, acceptable use, incident response, disaster recovery, and records-retention policies mapped to recognized standards.
-- **Application Security Demos** — Hands-on demonstrations including Burp Suite session capture and hijacking, with the defensive takeaways.

 ## Tools & focus areas
 Nmap · Qualys VMDR · pfSense · Suricata · pfBlockerNG · Burp Suite · inSSIDer · security policy, risk assessment, and compliance frameworks (NIST, PCI DSS)